UniversalScientificTechnologies/UST_docs/SolarPatrol/Troubleshooting.md

 ## Calibration Issues

-If the mount calibration reaches the edge of its working range, it could be caused by various issues such as interrupted calibration or failure to detect the range limit.
+If the mount calibration reaches the edge of its working range (that condition could be caused by various issues such as interrupted calibration or failure to detect the range limit).
 To resolve this problem, follow these steps:

 1. On the remote controller, press the `Center` button.
 This action tells the control system that the mount is at the center of its range.
 2. Using the RA and DEC movement buttons, manually adjust the mount to the actual center.
 Repeat this process as needed, as a single press of the `Center` button may not be sufficient.
-3. Once the mount is centered, it is highly recommended to restart the calibration process and visually verify its accuracy.
+3. Once the mount is centered, it is highly recommended to restart the calibration process and visually verify its procedure.

 ## Time Axis Not Rotating